Difference Between Accounting and Financial Management

 What is Financial Management?

-Financial Management helps to manage the finances and economic resources of the organization.
-It is about managing the economic activities of the organization efficiently to achieve financial objectives.
-Financial management aids management in better decision making.
+Financial management helps to manage the finances and economic resources of the organization.
+It is about managing the organization's economic activities efficiently to achieve financial objectives.
+Financial management aids management in better decision-making.

 Key elements of financial management are Financial planning, control, and decision-making.

-- Financial planning involves funding; the management of the firm needs to ensure that adequate funds are available at the time of need to run the business.
-Proper financial planning ensures the short, medium, and long-term requirements of funds can be fulfilled.
+- Financial planning involves funding; the firm's management needs to ensure that adequate funds are available at the time of need to run the business.
+Proper financial planning ensures that funds' short, medium, and long-term requirements can be fulfilled.

-- Financial control is the most critical element of management as it ensures efficient utilization of the firm’s assets.
+- Financial control is the most critical management element as it ensures efficient utilization of the firm's assets.

-- Financial decision-making deals with investment, financing options, and dividends part of the business so that the firm generates a good return on investments and distribute its wealth amongst the shareholders through dividend payouts.
+- Financial decision-making deals with investment, financing options, and dividends part of the business.
+The firm generates a good return on investments and distributes its wealth amongst the shareholders through dividend payouts.

 Accounting vs. Financial Management Infographics